Nishantsingh70/Image_Recognition_pretrainedmodel/README.md

 In my dataset, there is the pictures of Salman Khan and Akshay Kumar.

-In step 1 - I import the MobileNet pretrained model
+In step 1 - I import the MobileNet pretrained model and Freeze the layers of MobileNet

 In step 2 - I make the function which help to connect the FC into MobileNet